kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - Kinesis makes it easy to load and analyze streaming data.
 - Types
   1. Streams: data producers stream data to and stored in Kinesis
       - Retention period is between 1 and 7 days.
       - Data is stored in shards, which can be logical separators (social media shard, IOT shard).
       - Consumers can analyze data within the shards.
       - Shard: 5 transactions/second for reads, up to read rate of 2 MB/second.
 Up to 1,000 records/second for writes, up to write rate of 1 MB/second (including partition keys).
       - The data capacity of the stream is sum of the capacity of its shards.
   1. Firehose: no persistence storage, data needs to be operated upon as it comes in.
       - Use lambda to provide compute-on-demand.
   1. Analytics: when paired with Streams or Firehose, can provide analysis on the fly.

 ### Cognito & Web Identity Federation

-- Web Identity Federation helps to provide users access to AWS resources after successful authentication with a web-based identity provider, such as Google or Facebook.
+- **Web Identity Federation** helps to provide users access to AWS resources after successful authentication with a web-based identity provider, such as Google or Facebook.
 Following successful authentication, the user receives an authentication code from the Web ID provider, which is then traded for temporary AWS security credentials.
-- Cognito is Web Identity Federation as a service.
+- **Cognito** is Web Identity Federation as a service.
   - Provides sign-up and sign-in functionalities.
   - Can grant guest user access.
   - Acts as an Identity Broker (i.e. provides that handy Sign In With Google button).
   - Synchronizes user data across devices.
 - Temporary credentials map to an IAM role allowing access to required resources.
 Provides seamless user experience.
 - **User Pools**: for **authentication** (**identity verification**).
-Its a user directory that manage sign-up and sign-in functionality for mobile and web applications.
+Its a user directory that manages sign-up and sign-in functionality for mobile and web applications.
 - **Identity Pools**: for **authorization** (**access control**).
 Create unique identities for users and give them access to other AWS services.

 ## CloudWatch